What is hand-foot syndrome?

 Who gets hand-foot syndrome?

 Hand-foot syndrome always follows chemotherapy, with an overall frequency of about 2%.
 It can affect children and adults with a wide range of malignancies and has been reported following many chemotherapy drugs.
-It may also occur with EGFR / protein kinase inhibitors.
+It may also occur with EGFR / protein kinase inhibitors and BRAF inhibitors such as vemurafenib and dabrafenib; these also cause palmoplantar keratoderma (thickened skin).

 The most commonly used drug that frequently causes this reaction is 5-fluorouracil by infusion and its prodrug oral capecitabine.